 Looking for more?
 Check out user generated Mardi Gras playlists on your favorite music streaming services!

 Nothing will make your guests feel more transported to Mardi Gras than your menu.

-The king cake is the traditional dessert of Mardis Gras.
+Make the traditional dessert of Mardis Gras!
 This frosted yeast dough cake is considered a final sweet treat before the start of Lent.
-The Pampered Chef version is a much simpler ring of refrigerated crescent rolls filled with a sweet cream cheese mixture, sliced apples, and pecans.
-It’s another great use for your Large Round Stone .
+This version is easy— just a ring of refrigerated crescent rolls filled with a sweet cream cheese mixture, sliced apples, and pecans.
+It’s a great use for your Large Round Stone!

 The tradition with king’s cake involves hiding a little token—typically a small baby figurine—inside the cake.
 The person who gets the piece with the baby is said to have good luck!